coleifer/peewee/docs/peewee/api.rst

    of :meth:`Database.atomic`.
 Users do not instantiate ``_transaction`` directly.

    A ``_transaction`` can be used as a context manager or as a decorator.
-   On clean exit, the wrapped block is committed; on an unhandled exception, it is rolled back and the exception re-raised.
+   On clean exit, the wrapped block is committed.
+On an unhandled exception, it is rolled back and the exception re-raised.
 Nested ``_transaction`` blocks share the outermost transaction - inner ``__enter__`` / ``__exit__`` pushes and pops a stack entry but does